sciphymer/SpringBoot-CloudStorageProject/README.md

 2. **Note Management:** Add/update/remove text notes
 3. **Password Management:** Save, edit, and delete website credentials.

-### The Project Starter Code
-The project is built with the following starter code:
-* A database schema for the project and has added it to the `src/main/resources` directory.
-* Some HTML templates are provided for the website mockups, and placed in the `src/main/resources/templates` folder.
-These are static pages only.
-Thymeleaf is used to add functionality and real data rendered from the server you develop.
-* EncryptionService in the backend for encrypting and decrypting passwords.

 Different features are implemented in different tiers of this web application:
 ### The Back-End
 1. Managing user access with Spring Security